bruno-anjos/rugenere/README.md

 This is a simple vigenere cipher tool written in rust.
-I'll improve the README.md in the future.

 ## Features
 - Take input from file